 Stephan Futeral has deep ties to the local community.
-For over 40 years, he’s lived and worked in the Lowcountry.
+For over 50 years, he’s lived and worked in the Lowcountry.
 He grew up in West Ashley, he went to high school and college in downtown Charleston, he worked on oyster boats on Shem Creek, and he’s lived in Mt.
-Pleasant for over 20 years.
-Chances are you’ll run into him on the beach while he walks his dogs with his wife Kelsey, or at a community event such as the Strawberry Festival at Boone Hall where he and his daughter enjoy the rides (and the strawberries) each season.
+Pleasant for over 30 years.
+Chances are you’ll run into him on the beach while he walks his dogs with his wife Kelsey, or at a community event such as the Oyster Festival at Boone Hall.

 The greatest asset a lawyer can have is integrity.
 You don’t gain integrity by getting a law degree.
 Integrity only comes from being straightforward, dependable, and competent.
 Integrity is what judges respect, jurors appreciate, and our clients deserve.

-He and his wife Kelsey are huge animal lovers.
-They have 3 registered pet therapy dogs that they take to visit the elderly, the disabled, and special-needs children.
-They also volunteer at the Charleston Animal Society and for Keeper of the Wild, an organization dedicated to the conservation, preservation, and rehabilitation of South Carolina’s wildlife.
+He and his wife Kelsey Gilmore-Futeral are huge animal lovers.
+They have several registered pet therapy dogs that they take to visit the elderly, the disabled, and special-needs children.
+They also volunteer at the Charleston Animal Society and for Keepers of the Wild, an organization dedicated to the conservation, preservation, and rehabilitation of South Carolina’s wildlife.

 Before becoming an attorney in Charleston, Stephan Futeral served in the United States Army from 1982 to 1985 and the United States Army National Guard from 1985 to 1987.
 While stationed in Augsburg, Germany with the 74th USFAD, he worked with strategic nuclear weapons and tactical satellite communications.
 Also, he was a member of the 440 Armor Unit in Fort Carson, Colorado.
 During his time as a soldier, he received commendations for participating in massive military exercises such as Return of Forces to Germany and Desert Chief III.